artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise001.md

 ## Requirements:

-The function findSmallestElement should be defined in the Exercise class.
+The function findSmallestElement should be defined in the Exercise001 class.
 The function findSmallestElement should return an integer representing the smallest element in the array.

 ## sample